 Compared to some later tell-all books, Ball Four seems tame by comparison, especially when you consider some of the drunken escapades Mickey mentioned in his, and Whitey Ford's memoir Slick in which he spoke of ways of cheating that even Gaylord Perry (never mind Jose Canseco and Barry Bonds) ever thought of.
 It's as if, once Mickey started telling stories on himself, it became okay for us mere mortals do it.

 Don Imus had a classic line: "If you go to Mickey Mantle's Restaurant after 2 in the morning, your meal is free if you can guess which table Mickey's under."
 Yeah, right, Imus.
-As if you haven't had your substance abuse problems yourself.
+As if you haven't had your own substance abuse problems.
 At least no one's ever brought forward evidence of Mickey being a bigot.

 Although Mickey sort of gave us the green light to talk about his failings, he's still untouchable.
 Remember the Seinfeld episode where Teri Hatcher (who, at age 44, is still real and still spectacular) played one of Jerry's girlfriends?
 Elaine tells Jerry, "They're fake."
 Jerry says, "You don't tell a guy something like that!
 It's like finding out Mickey Mantle corked his bat!"
 Remember, though, Elaine was from Towson, Maryland, just outside Baltimore, and was an Orioles fan.